Reviewable/Reviewable/enterprise/config.md

 ##### SSL certificate

 You'll need to decide the URL at which your Reviewable instance will operate, called `REVIEWABLE_HOST_URL`.
+It's [best](https://github.com/Reviewable/Reviewable/issues/770) if this is under the same domain as your GitHub Enterprise installation, especially if you're running it in private mode.
 You'll want to obtain an SSL certificate so that connections to this address will be secure, and set up a proxy to terminate and load balance connections to Reviewable's server cluster.

 ##### GitHub application